JICARILLA MUSTANG HERITAGE ALLIANCE

 For Adoption

-Because adopting a mustang is a decision that requires a large investment of time, energy, and money, we strongly suggest that you spend some time reading the articles we have available on our Education page to get a realistic view of what is involved in bringing home a wild horse.
+Because adopting a mustang is a decision that requires a significant investment of time, energy, and money, we strongly suggest that you spend some time reading the articles on our Education page to get a realistic view of what is involved in bringing home a wild horse.

 Picture